meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

 This error code is generic.
-It should not be used.
+It should not be avoided.
 Instead, a clear and precise error code should be determined.

 ---